ansonwhc/eng110-infrastructure-as-code/README.md

 ## Benefits
 - Testing/Running applications in production-like environment early in the development cycle to prevent common deployment issues
-- Sable and reliable environments can be delivered rapidly at scale
+- Stable and reliable environments can be delivered rapidly at scale
 - Environment consistency
 - Repeatable
 - Prevent configuration drift and missing dependencies